Sirui-Xu/InterDiff/README.md

 </br>

 ## 📖 Implementation
-To create the environment, follow the instructions:
+To create the environment, you can check and build according to the requirement file [./requirements.txt](requirements.txt), which is based on python3.7.

+> [!NOTE]
+> For specific packages such as [psbody-mesh](https://github.com/MPI-IS/mesh.git) and [human-body-prior](https://github.com/nghorbani/human_body_prior.git), you may need to build from their sources.

+You may also build from a detailed requirement file based on python3.8, which might contains redundancies
 ```
 conda env create -f environment.yml
 ```

 For more information about the implementation, see [interdiff/README.md](interdiff/README.md).

 ## 📹 Demo